pgermon/rl-car-racing/README.md

 Authors: [Paul Germon](https://github.com/pgermon) and [Johan Chataignier](https://github.com/JohanChataigne)

 This projects aims to train a DQNAgent on the Gym OpenAI Car-Racing environment.
+We created a custom environment in `car_racing_v1.py` in order to make the action space discrete instead of continuous.

 ## Installation